AnnaPerry/IOTDemoVisualization/IOT Demo/IOT Demo/Setup/1 Operating System Configuration/README.txt

 NOTE: this app has been developed to run on Windows 10 and Windows 10 IoT; it has also been observed to run successfully on Windows Server 2012 R2 and higher.

-Once the required components have been installed, in the Windows IIS Manager application, create a new Web Site, and copy and paste all of the files for this application into the folder for that new Web Site.
-Additionally, when configuring that Web Site in IIS Manager, make sure that it is configured with an HTTPS web binding, NOT a mere HTTP web binding, as the code used by this application requires running on an HTTPS site in order to properly read local sensor data values.
+Next, in Windows Control Panel, under Firewall, add a firewall exception (across all regions and domains) for TCP port 82.

+Once the required components have been installed, under C:\inetpub, create a new folder called "WebApp" in C:\inetpub to hold the files for this application.

+Into that new folder, C:\inetpub\WebApp, copy and paste all files within the GitHub IOT Demo folder (https://github.com/AnnaPerry/IOTDemoVisualization/tree/master/IOT%20Demo/IOT%20Demo).

+As the next to last step, in the Windows IIS Manager application, create a new Web Site named "WebApp" (see https://support.microsoft.com/en-us/help/323972/how-to-set-up-your-first-iis-web-site); in the "Add Website" dialog:

+	Set the "Site name" to be "WebApp"

+	Under "Content Directory", select the path to the folder that you just created, C:\inetpub\WebApp, as the folder that contains this Web Site's documents.

+	Under the "Binding" section, select the binding type of "https", select the Port to be 82, then below, as the SSL Certificate, select the "OSIsoft Self-Signed Certificate."

+	Leave all other options at their defaults, then click "OK" to create your site!